atlp-rwanda/Team-Sostene-E-commerce-bn/readme.md

 - In summary, HoundCI is a helpful tool for automating code review and ensuring the quality of code changes in a software development project.

+## NodeMailer
+- Nodemailer is a tool that simplifies the process of sending transactional emails in eCommerce websites.
+It supports various email services and offers useful features such as email templates, file attachments, and HTML emails.

 # PostgreSQL Installation

 Make sure PostgreSQL is installed on your machine.
 You can download and install it from the official website: https://www.postgresql.org/download/.